 A buffered bikeway is a lane for bicycles featuring additional space that separates the bicycle lane from the adjacent motor vehicle travel lane and/or parking lane.

-A protected bikeways is a bikeway that is at street level and uses a variety of methods for physical protection from passing traffic, such as planters, K-rail, or bollards.
+A separated, or protected bikeways is a bikeway that is at street level and uses a variety of methods for physical protection from passing traffic, such as planters, K-rail, or bollards.

 Are better bikeways expensive?